-- If your chair is NOT equipped with the Transit Option: - 1.
-NEVER let anyone sit in this chair while in a moving vehicle. - a.
-ALWAYS move the user to an approved vehicle seat. - b.
-ALWAYS secure the user with proper motor vehicle restraints. - In an accident or sudden stop the user may be thrown from the chair.
-Wheelchair seat belts will not prevent this, and further injury may result from the belts or straps. - 3.
-NEVER transport this wheelchair in the front seat of a vehicle.
-It may shift and interfere with the driver. - 4.
-ALWAYS secure this chair so that it cannot roll or shift. - 5.
-DO NOT use any chair that has been involved in a motor vehicle accident.
+If your chair is NOT equipped with the Transit Option:

+- 1. NEVER let anyone sit in this chair while in a moving vehicle. - a.
+ALWAYS move the user to an approved vehicle seat.

+b.
+ALWAYS secure the user with proper motor vehicle restraints.

+2. In an accident or sudden stop the user may be thrown from the chair.
+Wheelchair seat belts will not prevent this, and further injury may result from the belts or straps.

+3. NEVER transport this wheelchair in the front seat of a vehicle.
+It may shift and interfere with the driver.

+ALWAYS secure this chair so that it cannot roll or shift.
+Do not use any chair that has been involved in a motor vehicle accident.

-If you fail to heed these warnings damage to your chair, a fall, tip-over or loss of control may occur and cause severe injury to the rider or others
+If you fail to heed these warnings damage to your chair, a fall, tip-over or loss of control may occur and cause severe injury to the rider or otherssafety seat belt when sitting in a paratransit vehicle.